 What are Bubble Bath Bars?

-Bubble bath bars are made up of similar ingredients to bath bombs, with the biggest difference being the ingredients that make them bubble and more pliable and flexible then a normal bath bombs.
+Bubble bath bars are made up of similar ingredients to bath bombs.
+The main differences being the ingredients.
+For instance, the ingredients that make up bubble bath bars give them more pliable and flexible characteristics, then those of bath bombs.

 How to Use Bubble Bath Bars?